Attendance allowance for self-employed workers in 2025 or what to do with a sick child

 Tip for article

-Are you self-employed but work for a company for a commission or fee every month?
 Are you “employed” through a shvarcsystem?
-You might be wondering if you could be eligible for paid leave.
+You might be wondering if you could be entitled to paid leave.
 We take a closer look at this in our separate article.

 Most “freelance” work options offer the opportunity to schedule your working hours according to your own preferences or go on holiday whenever you want.
 However, it cannot be overlooked that friends with a work contract also have a number of advantages over you.
-For example, meal vouchers, a company laptop, sick days and, last but not least, sick pay and entitlement to sick pay.
-To mitigate at least some of the disadvantages, we’ll outline what your options are.
+For example, meal vouchers, a company laptop, sick days and, last but not least, various benefits.
+But the situation has changed recently.

 Are you solving a similar problem?